Particl-Community/academy/guides/guide_mp_setup_installation.rst

 	**Loading and Syncing Times**

-	Because the :term:`Particl Marketplace`'s content is hosted on distributed Networks for payments and data-exchange, the marketplace may take a few minutes to sync.
-It may take even a few more minutes to fully load all marketplace's listings.
+	Because the :term:`Particl Marketplace`'s content is hosted on distributed Networks for payments and  exchange, the marketplace may take a few minutes to sync.
+It may take even a few more minutes to load all marketplace listings fully.
 This is to be normally expected and will get much faster as the Particl team improves the marketplace.

 Checksum verification
 ---------------------

 Obtain the checksum code from the official download sources for the downloaded file.
 Each file has its own checksum.

-Being your own bank with blockchain related products shifts some responsibilities to you.
+Being your own bank with blockchain-related products shifts some responsibilities to you.
 One of them is to take security seriously.
 Please make sure that the file you've downloaded isn't compromised in any way by verifying its checksum.

 .. tabs::
 	 .. group-tab:: Windows